Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Divider 5Male vs Female

-If you want a smaller dog that will keep you on your toes, love you like there’s no tomorrow, and even protect your stuff, the Smooth Fox Terrier may be right up your alley.
-These little pups have outsized personalities, and they’re completely devoted to their owners.
+If you want a smaller dog that will keep you on your toes, love you like there’s no tomorrow, and protect your property, the Smooth Fox Terrier may be right up your alley.
+These little pups have outsized personalities and are completely devoted to their owners.

 That doesn’t guarantee that owning one will be smooth sailing, however.
-They don’t really get along with other animals well, thanks to their high prey drives, and their incredible energy levels make them demanding pets.
+Thanks to their high prey drives, they don’t get along with other animals well, and their incredible energy levels make them demanding pets.
 They’ll also try to dig to the center of the Earth every time you put them in the yard.

-If you’re capable of keeping up with them, though, you’ll find a Smooth Fox Terrier to be a wonderful companion.
-Just try not to be grossed out every time they bring you a dead bird — it’s a gift, after all.
+If you’re capable of keeping up with them, you’ll find that the Smooth Fox Terrier is a wonderful companion.
+Just try not to get upset whenever they bring you a dead bird—it’s a gift, after all.

 Featured Image Credit: Pixabay